Auburn School District.

 Student homelessness has more than doubled since the Road Map Project began in 2010.
 About 5,000 students are homeless in the Road Map region, with the biggest relative increases happening in South Seattle and Tukwila.

 Expulsion and suspension rates are dropping, but Black students are still more likely to receive exclusionary discipline than their White peers.
-Community Center for Education Results brief shows that how the state collects and codes disciplinary incidents is creating barriers to understanding what’s happening in schools.
+A Community Center for Education Results brief shows that how the state collects and codes disciplinary incidents is creating barriers to understanding what’s happening in schools.

 The region has greatly expanded opportunities for youth who are disconnected from school and work.
 Options for young people in King County to reengage in secondary, postsecondary and employment pathways have expanded significantly over the past three years.
 In 2013-14, there were only three programs serving 800 students.
 In 2016-17, there were 16 programs serving 2,929 students, with 533 earning a credential.